cogent3/cogent3/doc/cookbook/using_likelihood_to_perform_evolutionary_analyses.rst

 If we can't rely on the asymptotic behaviour of the LRT, e.g. due to small alignment length, we can use a parametric bootstrap.
 Convenience functions for that are described in more detail here :ref:`parametric-bootstrap`.

 In general, however, this capability derives from the ability of any defined ``evolve`` likelihood function to simulate an alignment.
-This property is provided as ``simulateAlignment`` method on likelihood function objects.
+This property is provided as ``simulate_alignment`` method on likelihood function objects.

 .. doctest::